pbu88/flask-snippets/application-structure/admin-blueprint.rst

 This example makes use of Google App Engine's User API for authentication/authorization, but could easily be modified to support another authorization mechanism.

 You may also prefer to abort the request with a HTTP 403 (abort(403)) instead of returning the user back to the login page.

-*This snippet can be used freely for anything you like.
-Consider it public domain.*